razouq/web-coding-challenge-shops-frontend/README.md

 the user can like a shop displayed in the nearby shops list, this shop will be added to the preferred shops list immediatly. the user can not like a disliked or preferred shop.
 ### 2. Dislike
-the user can dislike a shop displayed in the nearby shops list, this shop will not be displayd in the nearby shops list during the next 2 Hours. the user can not dislike a disliked shop.
+the user can dislike a shop displayed in the nearby shops list, this shop will not be displayed in the nearby shops list during the next 2 Hours.<br>
+the user can not dislike a disliked shop.
 ### 3. remove
 the user can remove a shop from preferred shops list